mahakamal-e/WeatherWise/README.md

 ## Live Demo
 Watch a live demo of WeatherWise in action:
 [![WeatherWise Demo](https://github.com/mahakamal-e/WeatherWise/raw/main/app/static/videos/newLivedemo.mov)

+## Project Story

+WeatherWise was born out of my passion for weather tracking and my desire to create a user-friendly application for accessing weather data.
+Inspired by the challenges of accurately predicting weather patterns, I developed a tool that simplifies obtaining weather information while providing valuable insights into current conditions and forecasts.

+In the development process, I faced numerous technical challenges, particularly in integrating with the OpenWeatherMap API and designing an intuitive user interface.
+However, with perseverance and problem-solving skills, I overcame these obstacles and successfully built WeatherWise from the ground up.

+Looking ahead, I plan to add more weather metrics and better data visualization to WeatherWise.
+By continually improving the app, I aim to make it an essential tool for users to stay informed about important weather conditions.

 ## Related Projects
 [OpenWeatherMap](https://openweathermap.org/) - OpenWeatherMap is a service that provides weather data, including current weather, forecasts, and historical data, to developers and businesses through an API.